nikolay-turpitko/x-msrv/README.md

    Good option to run within Docker container (using `runit`): https://github.com/phusion/baseimage-docker.
    Let's use `systemd`, as more flexible, robust and tried out alternative.
-   I choose it because it's how we used microseriveces in our production.
-   We deployed them on minimal CentOS system without additional heavy tools.
 3. Let's deploy binary file and accompanying configuration files using standard deployment formats (deb, rpm, ...).
-This way microserivece may be installed on minimal standard distro with any convenient tools, as well as in container.
+This way microserivece may be installed on minimal standard distro with any convenient tools, as well as in different container environments. __Note__: this step a bit complicates build process and can be viewed by someone as unnecessary hurdle.
+Well, it, probably, is.
-   I choose CentOS distro and RPM format here because we used it in production and there is an official Docker image with `systemd` pre-installed for this distro.
+   But it gives a bit more flexibility.
 4. Let's use `glide` for vendoring dependencies to produce reproducible builds.
 5. Let's build in the Docker container to produce reproducible builds.

+## Prerequisites

+I created and tested this solution on the following host environment:

+- Ubuntu 16.04.2 LTS (4.4.0-64-generic x86_64)
+- Docker version 1.12.6, build 78d1802
+- docker-compose version 1.8.1, build 878cff1
+- go version go1.8 linux/amd64
+- glide version v0.12.3
+- GNU Make 4.1
+- GNU bash, version 4.3.46(1)-release (x86_64-pc-linux-gnu)

 ## High-level solution description